Combining CBD With Magnesium: Science-Backed Benefits

 Premenstrual syndrome (PMS) and its more severe cousin, premenstrual dysmorphic disorder (PMDD), are estimated to affect up to 95% of women in their childbearing years (27, 28).

 Magnesium deficiency may play a role in PMS/PMDD symptoms (29).
 A 2012 study found that magnesium supplements were particularly effective in relieving depression, water retention, and anxiety caused by PMS (30).
-Another 2017 literature review also found that magnesium supplements appear to relieve cramps, menstrual migraine, and other PMS symptoms (31).

-While there are no specific studies on the use of CBD to treat PMS or PMDD, its anti-inflammatory, pain-relieving, and calming properties could be useful for alleviating symptoms like cramps, joint pain, and low mood.
+While there are no specific studies on the use of CBD to treat PMS or PMDD, its anti-inflammatory, pain-relieving, and relaxing properties could be useful for alleviating symptoms like cramps, joint pain, and low mood.

 Smoking Cessation

 If you’re looking for natural ways to kick your smoking habit, both CBD and magnesium may be able to help.
-A 2012 review found that magnesium can influence neurotransmitters involved in nicotine addiction (32).
+A 2012 review found that magnesium can influence neurotransmitters involved in nicotine addiction (38).

-Meanwhile, a small 2013 pilot study found that smokers who used a CBD inhaler for one week smoked about 40% fewer cigarettes (33).
-Another 2018 study found that a single dose of CBD helped smokers rate cigarettes as less pleasant and less important (34).
+Meanwhile, a small 2013 pilot study found that smokers who used a CBD inhaler for one week smoked about 40% fewer cigarettes (39).
+Another 2018 study found that a single dose of CBD helped smokers rate cigarettes as less pleasant and less important (40).

 What Forms of CBD and Magnesium Are Best for Supplementing Together?

 Choosing a magnesium supplement can be confusing since there are many forms, like magnesium citrate, sulfate, oxide, malate, and more.
 On top of that, people may react differently to the various types of magnesium.
-Having said that, our top recommendations are:
+Having said that, our top four recommendations are:

 What’s the Right Dosage of CBD and Magnesium?

-When it comes to CBD, it’s best to follow the adage “start low and go slow” (38).
+When it comes to CBD, it’s best to follow the adage “start low and go slow” (44).
 Try a low dosage first and gradually increase until you achieve the desired effects.
 Alternatively, you can refer to the dosage guidelines of your CBD product.

 cbd oil dropper choosing dose